marcomaggi/ccdoubles/README.md

 complex` values.
 This library is meant to be used as companion for more sophisticated libraries such as CBLAS and LAPACKE.

 The  library  targets  POSIX  systems.
+This  package  depends  on  the
+packages: CCExceptions, at least version 0.10.0.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on